alxdavids/DragFx/README.md

 ==========

 - ~~Create a GUI for the entry point of the game.~~
-	- Make GUI nicer (add css and allow you to choose single player and multiplayer games)
+	- Make GUI nicer (add some more css)
 - ~~Two player game on same computer~~ (Two players on same screen but isn't ready for playing yet)
 	- Drag mode where players play until one car is left off the screen.
 	- ~~Classic mode where players race to a finish line (will need a split screen)~~